eddelbuettel/r2u/README.md

 - Some geospatial packages do not currently install, adding the UbuntuGIS PPA as a base may help

-- The BioConductor release is still at 3.14 and should be upgraded to the now-current 3.15.

 - The littler package reflects build-time configuration, the RSPM binary is then expecting a different R location so it needs a binary rebuild.
 Added a 'force' flag, may need a list similar to the blacklist to always compiled.